-Another common opioid side effects are allergies.
-In some cases, it results in an allergic reaction such as opioid itching, which can cause discomfort.
-The user must consult the doctor about this side effect, even if a mild symptom is observed.
+According to a study of doctors from the USA, another common opioid side effect is allergic reactions with a prevalence rate of 8.9%.
+In some cases, this results in opioid itching, which can cause discomfort.
+Although this is not a life-threatening effect, the user must consult the doctor and seek care about this side effect, even if a mild symptom is observed to avoid other complications.

-Although no direct link between opioid usage and heart failure has been established, there are many severe cardiac problems linked to the long-term side effects of opioids, including impaired functioning of the heart muscle, slower heart rate and dilation of blood vessels.
+Cardiac problems associated with opioid use are rare.
+Although no direct link between opioid usage and chronic heart failure has been established, there are many severe cardiac problems linked to the long-term side effects of opioids, including impaired functioning of the heart muscle, slower heart rate, and dilation of blood vessels.
 Apart from these, ventricular tachycardia, a type of cardiac arrhythmia, atrial fibrillation, and infectious endocarditis are also fairly common heart side effects associated with prolonged use.

 Long-term side effects of opioids can result in chronic kidney damage.
 This is because it leads to a decrease in fluid intake, which can result in severe dehydration (if not noticed early).
 Furthermore, by causing multiple interruptions in the micturition reflex, opioid side effects can result in urinary retention, where a significant amount of residual urine is left behind due to impaired emptying of the bladder.
 Both of these factors lead to kidney damage.

-Since they produce pleasurable and euphoric effects, they are highly addictive and thus, long term use of this substance – especially in the form of drugs – can lead to abuse and addiction.
+Perhaps the most dangerous side effect of opioids linked to prolonged use is addiction.
+Since they produce pleasurable and euphoric effects, they are highly addictive and thus, chronic consumption of this substance – especially in the form of drugs – can lead to abuse and addiction.
 This is a grave issue, which can cause severe physical and mental problems.

-If some signs of abuse are noticed in a patient, they should immediately seek addiction treatment for opioids.
-This condition brings severe risks because the user becomes highly dependent on the drug and loses control of the senses and body when withdrawal occurs.
+If some signs of abuse are noticed in a patient, they should immediately seek resources such as addiction treatment for opioids.
+This condition brings severe risks because the user becomes highly dependent on the drug and loses control of the senses and body when opioid tolerance and withdrawal occurs.
 Addiction can end up lethal.
 According to opioid crisis statistics, around 72000 people died in the US in 2017 due to opioid addiction.